jido/race-to-infinity/README.md

 Posits extended with the U value are compatible with standard posits when _es = 0_ and _U = nbits - 1_.

-A variation of this proposal allows U to take any value _U < nbits_, in which case standard posits are just of subset of the extended posits where _U = nbits - 1_.
+A variation of this proposal allows the maximum bit size of the regime to take any value _U < nbits_, in which case standard posits are just the subset of extended posits where _U = nbits - 1_.